You wrote it years ago. It did well at the time.

-We’ve included this question in our annual blogger survey: “Is it part of your strategy to update old articles?”
+That’s according to our annual blogger survey.
+Since 2017 we’ve asked the question “Is it part of your strategy to update old articles?”
 Every year, more bloggers answer yes.
+And that answer has a huge correlation with results.

-Why is it so effective to update old articles?
+Why is it so effective to update old blog posts?

-There are at least five reasons to update an old post then write something new:
+There are at least five reasons to update an old post, rather than write something new:

-1. The topic has been vetted because you have data from the first version
+- The topic has been vetted because you saw that it worked well the first time

-2. It’s faster to make because some of the research is already done
+- It’s faster to make because some of the writing and research is already done

-3. It’s higher quality because the updated article goes deeper into the topics
+- It’s higher quality because the updated article expands on the topic

 In other words, you’ll get better results with less effort.

-Our goal is to push more articles into that 10x results category.
-Certain types of articles have the best opportunities to become big winners:
+The goal is to push more articles into that 10x results category.
+Some articles have the best opportunities to become big winners, with SEO and with visitors.
+Here’s what we’re looking for:

-Two of these are specific SEO opportunities, easily discoverable through our 8-step content marketing audit.
+Two of these are specific SEO opportunities, easily discoverable through our GA4-powered content marketing audit.

 Update articles that almost rank high

-You probably have some older content that ranks high …on page two of Google.
-Find them, improve them and within a few days, they’ll likely bump up to page one of Google.
+You probably have some older content that ranks but doesn’t yet rank high.
+Find them, improve the SEO and they’ll likely bump up to page one of Google.

-Unlike classic keyphrase research (find phrases, create content, check rankings) this is Google telling you what phrases to target (check rankings, find phrases, improve content).
-It’s backwards and way more effective.
+Unlike the usual approach to keyword research (find phrases, create content, check rankings), this is Google telling you what phrases to target (check rankings, find phrases, improve content).
+It’s backward and much more effective.

-The data is in your Google Search Console (GSC) reports.
+The data is in your Google Search Console (GSC) reports or in any rank tracking reports in your SEO tool of choice.

-The report will now show you the best SEO opportunities, each of which you can capture by updating the associated page.
+The report will now show you the best SEO opportunities, each of which you can capture by updating that blog post.
+Google itself is suggesting the keyphrase.
+You can optimize based on what’s already working.

 Update articles that rank well but are starting to slip